-Dr. Aaron Miyai can correct your bite and smile misalignments with oral appliances.
-If you have any questions about orthodontic appliances in Kihei, Lahaina, Lihue, and Hilo, Hawaii, and to make your appointment with our orthodontist, please call Hawaii Smile Designs at (808) 874-9229.
+Dr. Aaron Miyai or Dr. Alexander J. Verga can correct your bite and smile misalignments with oral appliances.
+If you have any questions about orthodontic appliances in Lahaina, Lihue, Makawo, Hilo and Kahului, Hawaii, and to make your appointment with our orthodontists, please call Hawaii Smile Designs at (808) 874-9229.

 The Twin Block is a removable functional appliance composed of two elements, the upper bite block covers the posterior teeth and ends with an inclined plane.
 The lower bite block covers the primary and first premolars.
 When the teeth close together the inclined planes articulate and force the lower jaw to posture forward.

 The Mandibular Anterior Repositioning Appliance (MARA) is made to treat malocclusion that involve the protrusion of the upper front teeth or the lower jaw and/or teeth that are positioned back in regard to the upper jaw and or teeth.